slamdata/purescript-jtable/MODULES.md

 tFromJson :: Number -> String -> JPath -> Json -> Tree
 ```

+Produce a tree of header data from json

 #### `cMergeObj`

 ``` purescript
 cMergeObj :: [Tuple Number Table] -> Table
 ```

+Merge table segments for each key of an object into one

 #### `mergeObjTuple`